jmelovich/carpool-coordinator/backend/README.md

 This folder is where the backend portion of this project will be relegated.

-The backend server will be built using FastAPI, a python library.
+The backend server will be built using Flask, a python library.
 To simplify the set up of this, I created a conda environment with the necessary dependencies.
 Its important to use this environment.

 ## Environment Setup